VinayakChiluka/DesignPatterns/DesignPatterns/src/main/java/com/learn/designpatterns/solidprincipals/liskov_substitution_principle/examples1/ReadMe.md

+Certainly!
 Let's consider an example using Java to illustrate the Liskov Substitution Principle.

 Suppose we have a class hierarchy for shapes: